Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

 For podcasting purposes, you don’t need a fancy interface with too many input and output channels.
 Make sure you select a device that is easy to use and don’t get lured by fancy mixers with a plethora of unnecessary features.

 Image via GearNews

 It is also advisable that you buy an extra pair, just in case you want to invite any guest speakers later.
-Moreover, you should get on-ear headphones instead of in-ear ones to ensure the comfort of guest speakers.
+Moreover, you should get on-ear instead of in-ear ones to ensure the comfort of guest speakers.
 You will find various affordable headphones in the market.
 Make sure you purchase one that is durable and doesn’t exhaust your bank balance.

 Image via Android Central